maljoras/FishTracker/README.md

 ## Stimulation

 Using the Matlab PsychToolbox it is possible to do online feedback experiments.
 To perform a new experiment one has to derive a class from fish.stimulus.Presenter and overload (at least) the "stepStimulus" method.
-See fish.stimulus.Presenter for an example
+See fish.stimulus.PresenterFlash for an example

 To perform the experiment:

 ~~~~
 >> opts = [];
->> opts.stimulus.presenter  = 'fish.stimulus.Presenter';
+>> opts.stimulus.presenter  = 'fish.stimulus.PresenterFlash';
 >> opts.stmif = 1;
 >> opts.nfish = 3;
 >> opts.detector.inverted = 1; % tracking in IR
 >> opts.stimulus.screen = 1; % X-window screen number
 >> opts.fishwidth = 30;
->> opts.fishlength = 150;
+>> opts.fishlength = 150;  % set approx. length and width if known to avoid auto-estimation
 >>
 >> ft = fish.Tracker({0,'savevideo.avi'},opts);
 >> ft.setDisplay(0);  % to avoid displaying delays